Welcome to this year’s picks for our 8th-grade homeschool year. I’ve listed these resources by subject.

 We prefer BJU Press’ English curriculum and so I have ordered the English 8 workbooks, the teacher’s edition, tests, and keys.
 This curriculum covers grammar/usage and has writing assignments for 8th-grade level students.

 For the past five years, we have covered world history for our history component which covered some parts of U.S. history.
 So, this year I want us to concentrate more on U.S. history.

 I saw some reviews on this particular curriculum and many talked about it being boring.
-However, I am finding it to be thorough and honest.
+However, I find it to be thorough and honest.

 Too often I read historical summaries of our country and have to remove the sugar-coating or expand on some snippets for my boys.

 I have, so far, skimmed some of the chapters in this 11-book volume set and I like the extra facts she provides in the margins and what has to be thousands of pictures.

 I believe there is at least one picture and/or map on every page.
 Tests are sold separately and cover unit topics.

 Volumes 1-10 begin with America’s prehistory and end with the election of President Donald Trump.
 I was able to schedule volumes 1 – 5 this year and will cover 6-10 next year.

 The 11th volume is a sourcebook that contains documents, court cases, presidential addresses, etc. that have shaped our country.